distrust-foundation/sig/README.md

 If 'threshold' is specified, it searches history until enough unique signatures are found to satisify the threshold, ensuring all commits between are signed.

-If 'group' is specified, all signatures must be by keys that belong to a defined gpg alias group.
+If 'group' is specified, all signatures must be from keys that belong to a defined gpg alias group.

 Note: this only proves the history had multiple participants, but not that